Do you have any Mariah Carey or Michael Bublé juniors in your church? If so, these songs will definitely ROCK the stage this season!

 Your people will be more excited about this than mistletoe, eggnog, and even the Starbucks red cups!

-These are songs that you can realistically play without needing multiple 10-hour band practices or purchasing all the multi-tracks to make up for a lack of a trumpet section or professional violinist.
+These are songs you can realistically play without needing multiple 10-hour band practices or purchasing all the multi-tracks to make up for lack of a trumpet section or professional violinist.
 Enjoy!

 What I love about this remake of an old classic is the catchy instrument tag and emphasis on vocal harmony.
 The dynamics in this song are pretty amazing too.
 Drummers will NOT get bored and the tag will get stuck in your head.

-But... it's powerful, dynamic, and even has a key change!
-If you're wanting something different for this Christmas season that has the feels of a hymnal, this is for you.
+If you want something different for this Christmas season that has the feel of a hymnal, this is for you.
 If you don't have a 7-octave range like Chris Llewellyn (who does), you can always split the vocals between a couple of vocalists if needed.

-If your congregation loves to clap, you simply must do this song!
 Dynamically, this Christmas song is about as good as it gets.
 Your bass player and drummer will get instant "Stank Face" on this because it GROOVES!
 Since this song is a fusion of the traditional Let Us Adore Him, your people might initially get thrown off for the first 30 seconds.
-I'd personally give your congregation a heads up so they don't look like a deer in the headlights. 🦌
+I'd personally give your congregation a heads-up so they don't look like a reindeer in the headlights.

-If you can shred (or have an electric guitarist that can), this song is LEGIT!
+If you can shred (or have an electric guitarist who can), this song is LEGIT!
 Between the constant high energy and slick guitar lead, it's definitely a crowd favorite.
-One thing I found funny is the more I listened to this song, the more it sounded like Semi-Charmed Life by Third Eye Blind.
-Funny right?? 😜

-Join the ChurchTrac Users Group today to share song ideas, share ministry tips, and more.
+Have other upbeat Christmas song ideas?
+Join the ChurchTrac Users Group today to share song ideas, Christmas ministry tips, and more.